 Excerpted from “Only by Experiencing Painful Trials Can You Know the Loveliness of God” in The Word Appears in the Flesh

 God’s love is not the kind of love that can be imagined by the mind of man.
 People are incapable of imagining this love, they must not use learning and knowledge to interpret this word, but must use another method to appreciate and experience it.
 Ultimately, you come to sense truly that the love of God is different to the love spoken of by worldly people, that the true love of God is unlike anything else, unlike the love understood by all mankind.
-So just what is this love?
-To be able to recognize God’s love, first you must not live amidst the notions and imaginings of man.
+So just what is this love of God?
+First you must not approach it with the notions and imaginings of man.
 Take a mother’s love, for example: A mother’s love toward her children is unconditional, it is protective and warm.
 Right now, does the love of God for man that you feel have the same level of sensation and meaning as a mother’s love?
 (Yes.)
 Then this is a problem—it is wrong.
 You must distinguish God’s love from the love of parents, of a husband, wife, or children, of your kin, from the concern of friends, and come to know the love of God anew.
 Just what is the love of God?
 The love of God is without emotion and is unaffected by relationships of blood.
 It is love pure and simple.
 So how should people understand the love of God?
 Why have we come to discuss the love of God?
 The love of God is embodied in the work of God, so that people acknowledge it, accept it, and experience it, and ultimately realize that this is the love of God, and acknowledge that these are not empty words, nor some form of behavior on the part of God, but the truth.
-When you accept it as the truth, you are able to recognize this aspect of God’s substance from it.
+When you accept it as the truth, you are able to recognize this aspect of God’s essence from it.
 If you treat it as some form of behavior, you will have difficulty recognizing it.
 What is meant by “behavior”?
 Take mothers, for example: They give their youth, their blood, their sweat and tears to bring up their children, they give them whatever they want, regardless of whether they have done right or wrong, or what path they take.
 A mother gives selflessly, never teaching, helping or guiding the child about walking the right path, only indiscriminately caring for, loving and protecting them, to the extent that ultimately, the child cannot tell right from wrong.
 This is the love of a mother or any kind of love born of the hot blood, emotions, and fleshly relationships of man.
 The love of God, meanwhile, is exactly the opposite: If God loves you, He expresses this by often chastening and disciplining you, by pruning and dealing with you.
 This might make things uncomfortable for you, your days may pass amid chastening and discipline, but once you have experienced this, you will discover that you have learned much, that you can have discernment and are wise when it comes to interacting with other people, and also that you have come to understand some truths.
 If the love of God were like the love of a mother or father, as you imagine it to be, if He were so scrupulous in His care, and invariably indulgent, could you gain these things?
 You could not.
-And so, people must approach what is manifested of the love of God in His work using the light of the truth, and within this, they must seek the truth.
+And so, people must approach what is manifested of the love of God in His work from the perspective of the truth, and within this, they must seek the truth.
 If they do not seek the truth, how could someone who is corrupt conjure, out of thin air, an understanding of what God’s love is, what the aim of His work in man is, and where His thoughtful intentions lie?
 People would never understand these things.
-This relates to one part of God’s work, one aspect of God’s substance that people are most likely to misunderstand, and have the most difficulty comprehending and appreciating; so, too, is it what people can engage with profoundly, empathetically, and practically.
+This relates to one part of God’s work, one aspect of God’s essence that people are most likely to misunderstand, and have the most difficulty comprehending and appreciating; it is what people can engage with profoundly, empathetically, and practically.
 Generally speaking, love means giving people what they like, not giving them something bitter when they want something sweet, or giving something bitter to them in order to treat an illness; in brief, it involves the selfishness, the emotions and hot blood, of man; it involves one aspect of aims and motivations.
 But no matter what God does in you, even if you misunderstand Him, and even complain about Him in your heart, God shall, with unflagging patience, continue to work in you.
-Even when you break His heart, once you have looked within yourself, and repented, once you have put aside the evil in your hands and accepted God’s salvation, God will welcome you just as before; as long as you are able to pursue the truth and walk the right path, God does not split hairs.
-Such is the love of God.
 What is God’s ultimate aim in acting thus?
 He uses this method to awaken you, or so that there might come a day when you understand God’s will—but when God sees that outcome, He has actually gained nothing.
 And why do I say this?
 Because your all comes from God.
 God does not need to gain anything.
-All He needs is for you to properly follow and enter in accordance with what He requires while He performs His work, to ultimately be able to live out the reality of the truth, to live with the likeness of man, and no longer be deceived, misled, and tempted by Satan, to be able to turn your back on Satan, to obey and fear God, so that God gains you, and His great work is done.
+All He needs is for you to properly follow and enter in accordance with what He requires while He performs His work, to ultimately be able to live out truth reality, to live with the likeness of man, and no longer be deceived, misled, and tempted by Satan, to be able to turn your back on Satan, to obey and fear God, so that God gains you, and His great work is done.
 This is the love of God, and the work of God.

-Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (1)” in Records of Christ’s Talks
+Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (1)” in Records of Talks of Christ of the Last Days

 If you wish to see God’s love, if you wish to truly experience God’s love, then you must go deep into reality, you must go deep into real life and see that everything God does is love and salvation, that all He does is to enable people to leave behind that which is unclean, and to refine the things within man that are unable to satisfy God’s will.
 God uses words to provide to man; He arranges the circumstances of real life for people to experience, and if people eat and drink many of God’s words, then when they actually put them into practice, they can resolve all the difficulties in their lives using many words of God.
 Which is to say, you must have the words of God in order to go deep into reality; if you do not eat and drink the words of God and are without the work of God, then you will have no path in real life.
 If you never eat or drink the words of God, then you will be confounded when something happens to you.
 You only know that you should love God, but you are incapable of any differentiation and have no path of practice; you are muddled and confused, and sometimes you even believe that by satisfying the flesh you are satisfying God—all of this is the consequence of not eating and drinking God’s words.
 Which is to say, if you are without the aid of God’s words and only grope about within reality, then you are fundamentally incapable of finding the path of practice.
 People such as this simply do not understand what it means to believe in God, much less do they understand what it means to love God.
 If, using the enlightenment and guidance of God’s words, you often pray, and explore, and seek, and through this you discover that which you ought to put into practice, find opportunities for the work of the Holy Spirit, truly cooperate with God, and are not muddled and confused, then you will have a path in real life, and will truly satisfy God.
 When you have satisfied God, inside you there will be the guidance of God, and you will be especially blessed by God, which will give you a sense of enjoyment: You will feel especially honored that you have satisfied God, you will feel especially bright inside, and in your heart you will be clear and peaceful.
 Your conscience will be comforted and free from accusations, and you will feel pleasant inside when you see your brothers and sisters.
 This is what it means to enjoy God’s love, and only this is truly enjoying God.
 People’s enjoyment of God’s love is attained through experience: By experiencing hardship, and experiencing putting the truth into practice, they gain God’s blessings.
 If you only say that God really loves you, that God has truly paid a heavy price for people’s sake, that He has patiently and kindly spoken so many words and always saves people, your utterance of these words is only one side of the enjoyment of God.
 Yet, greater enjoyment—real enjoyment—is when people put the truth into practice in their real life, after which they are peaceful and clear in their hearts.
 They feel greatly moved inside and feel that God is most lovable.
 You will feel that the price you have paid is more than fair.
 Having paid a great price in your efforts, you will be especially bright inside: You will feel that you are truly enjoying God’s love and you will understand that God has done the work of salvation in people, that His refinement of people is meant to purify them, and that God tries people in order to test whether they truly love Him.
 If you always put the truth into practice in this way, then you will gradually develop a clear knowledge of much of God’s work, and at that time you will feel that God’s words before you are as clear as crystal.
 If you can clearly understand many truths, you will feel that all matters are easy to put into practice, that you can overcome any issue and overcome any temptation, and you will see that nothing is a problem for you, which will greatly free you and liberate you.
 At this moment, you will be enjoying God’s love, and God’s true love will have come upon you.
 God blesses those who have visions, who have the truth, who have knowledge, and who truly love Him.
 If people wish to behold God’s love, they must put the truth into practice in real life, they must be willing to endure pain and forsake that which they love to satisfy God, and despite the tears in their eyes, they must still be able to satisfy God’s heart.
 In this way, God will surely bless you, and if you endure hardship such as this, it will be followed by the work of the Holy Spirit.
 Through the real life, and through experiencing God’s words, people are able to see God’s loveliness, and only if they have tasted God’s love can they truly love Him.